Klipper3d/klipper/docs/Kinematics.md

 acceleration".
 Best
 [described by the author](https://onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/).

-Klipper implements look-ahead between moves contained in the XY plane that have similar extruder flow rates.
+Klipper implements look-ahead between moves that have similar extruder flow rates.
 Other moves are relatively rare and implementing look-ahead between them is unnecessary.

 Key formula for look-ahead:
 ```